 - The longest cave in Bulgaria – Duhlata Cave, 17 600 m. long, 53 meters deep, is located on the south side of Vitosha.

-- There is a few thermal springs around Vitosha – near the villages of Rudartsi, Knyazevo, Zheleznica and Pancharevo.
+- There are a few thermal springs around Vitosha – near the villages of Rudartsi, Knyazevo, Zheleznica and Pancharevo.

 - It is possible to see 236 different bird species around the mountain during the seasons.